-In addition, in difficult sporting situations (such as functional errors) that involve shifting one's responsibility to external factors (Martin-Krumm et al., 2013), neuroticism may lead to interpersonal conflicts by stimulating thoughts with other content of blame (Irvin and Patack, 2012) and because these people do not accept their role in the negative event, they do not have the motivation to resolve conflicts and cultivate skills.
+In addition, in difficult sporting situations (such as functional errors) that involve shifting one's responsibility to external factors (Martin-Krumm et al., 2013), neuroticism may lead to interpersonal conflicts by stimulating thoughts with other content of blame (Irvin and Patack, 2012).
+Because these people do not accept their role in the adverse event, they do not have the motivation to resolve conflicts and cultivate skills.
 The perspective strategy also strengthens the ability to adopt a new perspective on stressful situations (Garnowski and Craig, 2006).
-However, the neurotic has a negative evaluation of the environment (Poppelaars et al., 2019) and this may prevent him from adjusting to stressful situations and motivating him to progress.
-The neurotic person often experiences high levels of anxiety and worry (Altamura et al., 2019), while reassessment is a cognitive reconstruction process in which the person focuses on the positive aspects of the situation and experiences positive emotions in stressful situations (Nowlan et al., 2015), therefore, neuroticism may activate the vulnerability of the individual to perceive exercise as threatening and unsafe instead of perceiving exercise as a suitable context for energy depletion.
-Neurotic people are also self-centered and have negative self-assessment (Uziel et al., 2020; Costa et al., 2020) while positive refocusing refers to focusing on the situation; therefore, instead of focusing on positive situations associated with positive emotional experiences (such as pride and happiness), neuroticism stimulates negative emotion of shame and embarrassment by limiting self-attention (Zarei et al., 2018).
+However, the neurotic negatively evaluates the environment (Poppelaars et al., 2019), which may prevent him from adjusting to stressful situations and motivating him to progress.
+The neurotic person often experiences high levels of anxiety and worry (Altamura et al., 2019), while reassessment is a cognitive reconstruction process in which the person focuses on the positive aspects of the situation and experiences positive emotions in stressful situations (Nowlan et al., 2015).
+Therefore, neuroticism may activate the individual's vulnerability to perceiving exercise as threatening and unsafe instead of perceiving exercise as a suitable context for energy depletion.
+Neurotic people are also self-centered and have negative self-assessment (Uziel et al., 2020; Costa et al., 2020), while positive refocusing refers to focusing on the situation; therefore, instead of focusing on positive situations associated with positive emotional experiences (such as pride and happiness), neuroticism stimulates negative emotion of shame and embarrassment by limiting self-attention (Zarei et al., 2018).

 In addition, these individuals do not succeed ingroup situations with social evaluation (Susnowska et al., 2010).
-Finally, in line with the results of studies (Bipp, & Kleinbeck, 2011), the impulsivity of the neurotic person prevents him/her from focusing on planning to solve problems that arise in skills development or even in relation to others.
-Therefore, skills training or group communication, which is a regular, planning process, may not be well pursued.
-Due to this, lack of motivation for sports participation in people with this type of personality trait is to be expected.
-The present study demonstrates the role of personality in sports behavior and especially the important role of individual differences in employee participation motivation.
-In addition, by examining the underlying processes of the link between neuroticism and participation motivation, it provides preliminary evidence that this personality factor predicts participation motivation in this group through emotion regulation processes.
-However, this study is cross-sectional and its results may not indicate accurate mediation between variables over time, so longitudinal studies are needed for further support.
-In addition, to infer causally from the results of this study, it is necessary that future studies use experimental designs.
-For example, trainings in the field of emotion regulation of employees should be done to determine to what extent optimizing emotion regulation facilitates their sports participation.
-Also in the present study, emotion regulation strategies were studied as adaptive and maladaptive strategies, so it is not clear which emotion regulation strategy each psychiatric agent uses to reduce sports participation and adaptation to sports situations.
+Finally, in line with the results of studies (Bipp & Kleinbeck, 2011), the impulsivity of the neurotic person prevents him/her from focusing on planning to solve problems that arise in skills development or even about others.
+Therefore, skills training or group communication, a regular planning process, may not be well pursued.
+Therefore, a lack of motivation for sports participation in people with this type of personality trait is to be expected.
+The present study demonstrates the role of personality in sports behavior and especially the critical role of individual differences in employee participation motivation.
+In addition, examining the underlying processes of the link between neuroticism and participation motivation provides preliminary evidence that this personality factor predicts participation motivation in this group through emotion regulation processes.
+However, this study is cross-sectional, and its results may not indicate accurate mediation between variables over time, so longitudinal studies are needed for further support.
+In addition, to infer causally from the results of this study, future studies must use experimental designs.
+For example, training in the field of emotion regulation of employees should be done to determine to what extent optimizing emotion regulation facilitates their sports participation.
+Also, in the present study, emotion regulation strategies were studied as adaptive and maladaptive strategies, so it is unclear which emotion regulation strategy each psychiatric agent uses to reduce sports participation and adapt to sports situations.